lhasmi/cub3d/README.md

 - DONE - Free allocated resources properly with `free_map_exit` before exiting the program.
 - DONE - After parsing is complete, validate the map's integrity with a `map_valid` function.
 - DONE - Test valid maps according to validation rules fro the pdf
--  test the to be validated maps, these are supposed to be valid but my parser says otherwise
+- DONE - test the to be validated maps, these are supposed to be valid but my parser says otherwise
 - test error maps and make the parser say so
 ```